J.P. Morgan Saves the Nation

 J.P.
-Morgan Saves the Nation is a 1995 musical with a book by Jeffrey M. Jones and music by Jonathan Larson.
+Morgan Saves the Nation is a 1995 musical with a book by Jeffrey M. Jones and music and lyrics by Jonathan Larson.

 Jonathan Larson was invited to compose music for En Garde Arts‘s production of Jeffrey M. Jones’ J.P.
 Morgan Saves the Nation, a postmodern work detailing the life of financier J. P. Morgan.
 Larson was called in as a replacement as Jones' long-time collaborator, Dan Moses Schreier, dropped out, suggested by artistic director Annie Hamburger after hearing a recording of the workshop production of Rent at New York Theatre Workshop.

 Development

+Ron Chernow's The House of Morgan was a major historical source for the team during development.